• November 26, 2024

 Don’t let IRS requirements catch you by surprise

 Depending on your balance, the amount of interest you earn from an account can really add up.
 For example, if you open a 12-month certificate with an initial $5,000 deposit that earns 5% interest, you will make over $250 in interest.
-Say your total gross income, including these interest earnings, is between $44,725 to $95,375 for 2023.
-You’d have to apply a 22% tax rate to those earnings.
-For $250, that would be $55 paid back to Uncle Sam.
+If your total taxable income, including the $250 interest earned, falls between $47,151 and $100,525 for 2024, you're in the 22% tax bracket.
+However, only the portion of your income that exceeds $47,150 is taxed at 22%.
+The income below that threshold is taxed at the lower rates corresponding to each bracket.

-GECU accountholders can check their balance within Online Banking or our mobile app to get a feel for how much interest they earn on an account.
+GECU accountholders can check their balance and accrued interest within Online Banking or our mobile app.
 While you don’t necessarily need to crunch the numbers ahead of the April 15th deadline, it’s beneficial to keep your personal income tax liability in mind so there are no surprises.
 Consult an accountant for guidance tailored to your specific financial situation.